WatForm/example-using-testrunner/README.md

 The example-using-testrunner repo is not needed to run testrunner on your own application.

+Documentation on how to use testrunner is supplied within the example.py file.

 # Running the example

-Putting the testrunner directory as a subdirectory of this one:
+1. Put the testrunner directory as a subdirectory of this one

 `git clone https://github.com/WatForm/testrunner.git`

+testrunner should be a subdirectory of example-using-testrunner now.

-Setting up the venv:
+2. Set up the venv in the example-using-testrunner directory

 `python3 -m venv venv`